Thesis

 Source: Ramp

 With the core guiding ethos of Ramp’s product, the focus on saving time and money extends not only to when the money is spent but to the accounting process on the back end as well.
-Ramp has claimed that, on average, companies close their books five times faster with Ramp, going from a process that can take 2-3 weeks and shrinks it down to about an hour.
+Ramp has claimed that, on average, companies close their books five times faster with Ramp, going from a process that can take 2-3 weeks and shrinking it down to about an hour.
 It also says it saves finance teams 5.4 days per month and can save over $100K per company.

 Once a customer is connected to accounting, Ramp pulls in cleared transactions and approved reimbursements.
 A transaction can then be coded and exported to a desired format.
-Universal CSV offers the ability to import any field from an accounting provider to be coded within Ramp, an open text field that allows bookkeepers to fill in according to company policies, and a “required field for syncing” which ensures that data can be reconciled between platforms.
+Universal CSV offers the ability to import any field from an accounting provider to be coded within Ramp, an open text field that allows bookkeepers to fill in according to company policies, and a “required field for syncing,” which ensures that data can be reconciled between platforms.

 Beyond streamlining the accounting process, Ramp also emphasizes integrations to make the overall process as easy as possible.
 Some of those integrations are as simple as connecting to a Gmail or Outlook account to automatically identify invoices and receipts.
 Ramp also partnered with Amazon for Business, allowing customers to connect their Amazon Business account to Ramp.
-Anytime an employee uses one of its cards to make a purchase, Ramp automatically pulls the receipt.
+Anytime an employee uses one of their cards to make a purchase, Ramp automatically pulls the receipt.

 Bill Pay

 In October 2021, Ramp launched its Bill Pay module.
-The majority of Ramp’s existing product suite revolves around individual employee card spend such as subscriptions, travel, etc. Bill Pay is one of Ramp’s first products to extend to the broader portfolio of spend.
+The majority of Ramp’s existing product suite revolves around individual employee card spend, such as subscriptions, travel, etc. Bill Pay is one of Ramp’s first products to extend to the broader portfolio of spend.
 Bills are typically paid through a very manual accounts payable (AP) process.

 Source: Ramp